 Two weeks ago, I sent out a blog article on the importance of sales training, which included a whole section on Expert Phone Skills necessary to convert calls into consultations.
-In case you missed it, you can find it here.

 This week, I want to back up just a bit because before you can use your expert phone skills, you need to get those prospective patients to ACTUALLY pick up the phone and call you!